there-platform/d-art.auction-house/README.md

 ```

-These are all the parameters to configure an auction, before a first person bid auctions are not registeres in this big_map but in the `preconfigured_auctions` one where they can be edited or deleted by the seller.
+These are all the parameters to configure an auction, before a first person bid auctions are not registered in this big_map but in the `preconfigured_auctions` one where they can be edited or deleted by the seller.

 ### preconfigured_auctions